seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Will 't hold? will 't hold?

 **Second Lord**
-It does: but time will–and so–
+It does: but time will--and so--

 **Third Lord**
 I do conceive.